runesmith2013/LogParser/README.md

 TO RUN
 ======
 - clone the repository
-- run the gradle classes task
-- run the com.cs.logparser.App class from your IDE (I used IntelliJ)

-Note: for a prod system, I'd use the gradle bootJar task to create an executable jar file.
+- run the gradle bootJar task to create an executable jar

+- run java -jar build/libs/gs-spring-boot.jar <path to input file>

 Design decisions
 ----------------